steliosploumpis/Universal_Head_3DMM/README.md

   year={2019}
 }

-@article{ploumpis2019towards,
+@article{ploumpis2020towards,
-  title={Towards a complete 3D morphable model of the human head}, author={Ploumpis, Stylianos and Ververas, Evangelos and Sullivan, Eimear O' and Moschoglou, Stylianos and Wang, Haoyang and Pears, Nick   and Smith, William AP and Gecer, Baris and Zafeiriou, Stefanos}, journal={arXiv preprint arXiv:1911.08008}, year={2019}
+  title={Towards a complete 3D morphable model of the human head}, author={Ploumpis, Stylianos and Ververas, Evangelos and O'Sullivan, Eimear and Moschoglou, Stylianos and Wang, Haoyang and Pears, Nick     and Smith, William and Gecer, Baris and Zafeiriou, Stefanos P}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2020}, publisher={IEEE}
 }

 ```